sciabarra/AgileSites/doc/tutorial/Picker.md

 ##### Prev: [Java Idiom](JavaIdiom.md)

 Here we introduce the AgileSites template engine, the picker.
-Picker is very helpful in keeping the HTML in his original form and place content where is needed.
-It will result in code much clearer without confusing mix of html and java code.
+Picker is very helpful in keeping the HTML in his original form and placing content where is needed.
+It will result in code much clearer without a confusing mix of html and java code as in JSP.

 Here there is a quick introductin to the picker including some samples.
 Full documentation is [here](../reference/Picker.md).